jonathantsang/cruzhacks-challenge/README.md

 GET http://localhost:8080/ba2bc8f0-abbf-44b9-93ec-53cb9455aac4
 ```

 Gets and returns the user's information with the corresponding id.
-If the user exists, data will be returned as a dicitonary.
+If the user exists, data will be returned as a dictionary.
 An example is as follows:

 ```